 A testing centre at Penryn Campus has been opened, and free COVID-19 tests for students travelling home have begun.

-Falmouth University and the University of Exeter have emphasised the government’s plan for a “student travel window” between 3-9 December during which students are advised to return home for Christmas.
+Falmouth University and the University of Exeter have backed the government’s guidance for a “travel window” between 3-9 December during which students are advised to return home for Christmas.
 Students are also able to remain on campus over Christmas and will be supported.

 Teaching across both universities, with some exceptions, will move fully online from 4 December, but university facilities will remain available beyond then.
 Both universities are still developing their plans for returning to campus in January.